RoyNkem/Folti_Technologies_Platforms_and_Systems_Developer/README.md

 # The Result-Oriented Software Engineer
-# My Job Responsibilities Management System
+## Introduction

 On [2024-09-02](https://github.com/RoyNkem/your-repo/milestones?direction=asc&sort=due_date&state=open) I got my current role as an IT Application Platform and Systems Developer.
 The role is a whole lot broader than my usual and previous roles as Mobile Software Engineer building for Android and iOS/WatchOS platforms.
-So I broke down my core responsibilities (as at the time of writing), and developed a system to help me manage my
+So I broke down my core responsibilities (as at the time of writing), and developed a system to help me manage my tasks.

-This repository contains the resources and guidelines I use to efficiently manage my diverse job responsibilities.
+This repo contains the resources and guidelines I use to efficiently manage my responsibilities.
 I believe it can be employed in a wide range of different roles, but it is particularly tailored for roles in software engineering and IT management.

 ## Table of Contents